alexisrsantos/JAMA_Reply/README.md

 This is how we built the dataset used for our analysis.

+Our team, and other teams have encountered that the Government of Puerto Rico keeps sending different totals with each data pull.
+Some **small** differences could emerge from a more recent data pull from the Puerto Rico Vital Statistics System.

 # Regression Approach to Predicting Deaths using 2000-2017 data
 Figure 1, below, was produced using data from 2000-2017.
 I specified an OLS model controlling for year and Hurricane Maria (dummy for 2017).